ge-gutierrezneri/LaTeXing/README.md

 # LaTeXing

 LaTeXing - Professional Typesetting - An extension for Sublime Text which makes your life  easier and more comfortable while creating your documents.

 ## Installation

+From this repository:

+- Add repository from your command palette
+- Install package

 If you already have package control, just follow these steps: